chrisdothtml/node-etml/README.md

 ### Short Tags

 etml comes with some custom tags that are shortcuts for other tags.
 These are optional, but can make code more readable.
-In addition, all short tags will honor any additional attributes you have on them.
+Also, all short tags will honor any additional attributes you have on them.

 ````
 <css id="ie-css" url="core.css">